calmh/mole/CONFIGURATION.md

 provide the user with the same usage pattern as in the SSH forward case and also keep the tunnel definition self documenting.

+There can a `comment` attribute on the forward (introduced in config version `3.2`, mole version 3.2.0).
+This attributes contains a string, optionally with `\n` newlines, that will be displayed after the forward name when a tunnel is connected.

 ### Example

     [forwards.hostA]